-- Review the school discipline policy in the handbook with your child at the beginning of the school year. - Discuss reasons with your child for receiving a disciplinary report and ways to make appropriate choices to avoid future conflict. - Parents/Guardian will sign and remind their child to return the disciplinary report to the classroom teacher or elementary office the next school day. - Parents/Guardian will attend a re-entry meeting if determined necessary by school staff.
+- Parents are expected to review the school discipline policy in the handbook with their child(ren) at the beginning of the school year. - Parents will discuss reasons with their child(ren) for receiving a disciplinary report and ways to make appropriate choices to avoid future conflict. - Parents/Guardians will sign and remind their child to return the disciplinary report to the classroom teacher or elementary office the next school day. - Parents/Guardians will attend a re-entry meeting if determined necessary by school staff.